defactor-com/documentation/docs/pools/back-end/api/erc20CollateralToken/graphql.md

 ### `Borrow`

 Borrow the indicated amount of the token from the pool if it is not close and there is enough funds.
 Where the amount in the request body corresponds to the token on which the contract is based.
+This endpoint only supports signed transactions as payload.

 The `erc20collateralpool` contract needs the approval to spend the amount of collateral token on behalf of the borrower, to give the approve the [`erc20 approve`](#erc20-approve) endpoint could be used.
 Also, to get the amount of collateral token use the [`calculate collateral amount`](#calculate-collateral-token-amount) endpoint.